micropuma/Hardware-Learning/Compiler/HIR.md

 The requirements of the IR: (1) could be parsed (2) could be printed (3) could be verified.
 The essay introduced HIR dialect.
 ### Key point1: Time variables
 ![](../png/TimingDiagram.png)
 Distinguish static instance with dynamic instance, and **scheduling means assign time variables to each dynamic instance.**
+> So why time variables?
+Assigning each static point with a constant is not right for schedule.
+So the author choose to use time variables for each region, which **may change each iteration.** In the region, all the dynamic point is assigned with time in relative to the region time variables.
 ### Key point2: Scheduling
 HIR dialect enables static scheduling.
 It includes ILP, Loop level parallelisms and Task level parallelisms.
 ### Key point3: Lower pass
 Another good aspects of the use of mlir, is that **dialect can be mixed up together.**
+>
 ## References
 1. [ASPLOS顶会论文](https://www.asplos-conference.org/asplos2024/index.html)
 2. [ASPLOS lightning talks](https://www.youtube.com/watch?v=8Ln90EXWZ1Q)